-At the end of November 2019, both Dell and HP Inc admitted their ability to ship Intel-powered enterprise PCs was materially impacted by the ongoing shortage of Intel processors.
+At the end of November 2019, both Dell and HP Inc admitted their ability to ship Intel-powered enterprise PCs was materially affected by the ongoing shortage of Intel processors.

-During its Q3 2019 results, Intel CEO Bob Swan acknowledged the issues would continue well into 2020.
-In a transcript of the earnings call, posted on the Seeking Alpha financial blogging site, Swan said: “As we see fourth quarter, we’re still going to be a constraint in our customers’ growth, which is absolutely where we do not want to be.
+During its third quarter 2019 results announcement, Intel CEO Bob Swan acknowledged the issues would continue well into 2020.
+In a transcript of the earnings call, posted on the Seeking Alpha financial blogging site, Swan said: “As we see the fourth quarter, we’re still going to be a constraint in our customers’ growth, which is absolutely where we do not want to be.
 But with the higher demand, we will be constraining their growth in the fourth quarter.”